This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Sedimentation Tanks – 1”.

 Explanation: The vertical flow type sedimentations tanks are generally in circular shape and flow takes place in vertical direction.
 The flow is usually horizontal generally in rectangular tanks.

-13. Why are baffle walls provided?
+13. Why are the baffle walls provided?

 a) Prevent short circuit